Helzberg DiamondsUSD 2999

 Once you have performed a search with your desired diamond grade criteria, you’re presented with a list of available stones.
-Unfortunately, unlike most other diamond sellers, there is no detailed page for each stone (perhaps because you can’t buy loose stone, only pick for use in jewelry settings).
+Unfortunately, unlike most other diamond sellers, there is no detailed page for each stone (perhaps because you can’t buy loose stones, only pick for use in jewelry settings).

 Instead, you click on an info button similar to what other sellers use as a preview.

 That said, the preview does present you with helpful information such as the grades and dimensions, including cut diagrams.
 There’s also a link to the diamond certificate (grading report), which is excellent.
 This is typically where you conduct a large part of your quality investigation.

 Note that Helzberg Diamonds can show the diamond cut grade when you’re picking diamonds to create your own jewelry, so that’s already a massive improvement over the experience of buying pre-set lab-grown jewelry.

 Helzberg Diamonds mainly use IGI as the grading institute for their lab-grown diamonds, a reputable grading institute and the leading one for lab-grown diamonds.

 However, critical features are missing from the diamond overview, namely the ability to view the diamond stone through HD images and video.
 Examining high-quality images and a 360-degree video of the diamond stone is, together with the report inspection, the most critical step in evaluating the quality of a diamond (unless you’re a professional who uses lab equipment).

 Regrettably, no images or videos are available on Helzberg Diamonds.
 Compared to our highest-rated lab-grown diamond sellers such as James Allen, Ritani, Brilliant Earth, and Clean Origin, who all offer these features, Helzberg Diamonds falls far behind.
 In fact, we do not recommend that you buy a diamond without carrying out a proper inspection.

 When you have decided on a diamond, the next step in the buying process is to choose a ring to match it.
 Again, the selection is somewhat limited but covers the most classic styles (for more creative designs, consider Barkev’s Jewelry or With Clarity, two of our favorite places to buy lab-grown engagement rings).